Saturday, February 06, 2010

 Angel is a year-round shedder, even shedding great gobs in winter when other dogs are smartly building up and hanging onto their winter coats.
 You can see the hair falling off blizzard-like when she strolls by.
 I could stuff a sofa with the hair I collect after I brush her on the back porch.
 I often throw fistfuls of it into the yard and come spring, the birds snatch bits of it to line their nests.
 In the fall we find these empty nests in the naked branches of trees and we tell Angel that she has made a loving contribution to the comfort and protection of tender fledglings, who will soon be the parents of more fledglings come next spring.
 And on and on.

 I often complain that I wish I had back all of the hours I've spent on extra vacuuming over the years since we've had Angel.
 I don't really.
-She has been worth every minute of it, worth every penny spent at the vet, every moment devoted to her convalescing, every chewed up Bally shoe and every Barbie outfit ingested as a puppy.
+She has been worth every minute of it, worth every penny spent at the vet, every moment devoted to her convalescing, every chewed up Bally shoe and every Barbie ensemble ingested as a puppy.
 The best part is that we can say this now, while she is still with us.
 We can nuzzle her neck and tell her how important she is to us.
 She has been our mentor, showing us how to love.
 Showing us how it's done.

 There is such an abundance of Angel hair blowing about our yard that long after she is gone someday, the birds will still be lining their nests with Angel hair every spring.
 When we find those abandoned nests in fall, our hearts will swell and we will tell Angel again: you always did and always will make a loving contribution to the comfort and protection of tender lives.